Handmade Column

 Q.2

-Which color looks best after baking?
+Which colors look best after baking?

 A.2